 Though you don’t have access to that money during your working years, it’s nice to know that you’ll have a nice stash of cash waiting for you once you retire.

-If you like to spend on frivolous stuff and have trouble taming your spending habits, a gift card is great for managing your money habits.
+If you like to spend frivolously, a gift card helps to manage hard-to-control money habits.